betagouv/assistant-declaration/README.md

 For the setup, follow:

+1. First of all prepare the current production database to colocate Metabase data in its own isolated schema
+   1. Follow instructions within `./src/scripts/db/init_metabase.sql`
+   2. Some of the values you used will be needed to fill the following `MB_DB_CONNECTION_URI` environment variable
-1. Fork https://github.com/Scalingo/metabase-scalingo to be in the same GitHub organization than your repositories
+2. Fork https://github.com/Scalingo/metabase-scalingo to be in the same GitHub organization than your repositories
-2. Within Scalingo:
+3. Within Scalingo:

    1. Create a new application suffixed with `-metabase`
    2. Make it accessible on `data.assistant-declaration.beta.gouv.fr` by configuring both Scalingo as a canonical domain, and the DNS zone with the `CNAME` Scalingo value